PeaceFounder/ShuffleProofs.jl/README.md

 # Limitations

-  * [ ] Only prime groups are currently supported (FIPS implementations of elliptic groups are comming)
+  * [ ] Only prime groups are currently supported (NIST implementations of elliptic groups are comming)
   * Only proof of shuffle can be verified for Verificatum protocol.
-Implementing verificaion of correct decryption in multiparty setting has a low priority now.
+Implementing verificaion of correct decryption in multiparty setting has a low priority.
   * Current Julia implementation is probably slower than the Java one as little care have been taken to make code type stable and minimize the amount of allocations.

 # Current progress